lppier/KE4102_CharityRecommender/readme.md

 This was a group project demonstrating the use of CLIPS in the inference of rules in a rule-based system.
 The end result was a Java application that demonstrated how the user could get a set of charity recommendation results.
 The base engine is a rule-based system based on CLIPS.
 Machine learning techniques such as K-nearest neighbours clustering were used to derive more results from the original set of results.
+Personally, I worked on the Java software development and the clips inference engine.

 ## Team Members
 Anurag Chatterjee